Vector-Valued Reproducing Kernel Banach Spaces for Neural Networks and Operators: Vector-valued Reproducing Kernel Banach Spaces

 \begin{remark} We do not assume $(\U, \U^\di)$ to be a continuous dual pairing.
 The reason is that for the reproducing property of $\B$ and the continuity of the pairing $\braket{\cdot}{\cdot}_\B$, it suffices that $\braket{\cdot}{\cdot}_\U$ is continuous on the values attained by functions in $\B$.
 An analogous argument applies to the reproducing property of $\B^\di$.
 Hence, full continuity of the dual pairing $(\U, \U^\di)$ is not required. \end{remark}

 Figure~\ref{fig:vv-RKBS} summarizes the transition from the definition of a vv-RKHS to that of an adjoint pair of vv-RKBS.
 First, observe that the domain changes from $X \times X$ to $X \times \Omega$, reflecting the fact that Banach spaces are not necessarily isomorphic to their duals.
-Moreover, instead of using the space of bounded linear operators $\L(\U)$, we work with twin operators, which serve as a natural generalization of $\L(\U)$ as established in the theorem below.